 Thank you, sir.

-And uh they um they estimate uh you know ten million uh terms of natural gas are just flared off into the atmosphere uh every day.
+And they estimate 10 million therms of natural gas are just flared off into the atmosphere every day, of no use to anyone.

-You know, look, uh you're rightly pointing out plenty of gas, natural gas, it shouldn't be a problem.
+You know, look, you're rightly pointing out plenty of gas, natural gas.

 It's a religion to them.

-What difference does it make to quote the great Hillary Clinton?
+What difference does it make, to quote the great Hillary Clinton?

-What the what difference at this point does it make?
+What difference at this point does it make?

-If you're going to drill for oil, the lifeblood of the world's economy, and you you get that barrel of oil from Russia, if you get it from Iran, if you get it from Saudi Arabia, the Middle East, OPEC nations, or you get it from Venezuela, or you get it from America.
+If you're going to drill for oil, the lifeblood of the world's economy, and you get that barrel of oil from Russia, if you get it from Iran, if you get it from Saudi Arabia, the Middle East, OPEC nations, or you get it from Venezuela, or you get it from America.

-Uh, if your argument is that this impacts Mother Earth, then what difference does it make what country it comes from?
+If your argument is that this impacts Mother Earth, then what difference does it make what country it comes from?

 And you get all the national security benefits that our last caller, Charlene, mentioned, and you get the economic benefits, and it would have a dramatic impact on lowering inflation, which would be like a tax cut for the rest of us.

-And we'd be able to help our Western European allies out, and we could bankrupt people like Putin, we could bankrupt the Iranian mullahs we could bankrupt all these countries that hate us in the Middle East, and we could bankrupt Venezuela, which is already bankrupt.
+And we'd be able to help our Western European allies out, and we could bankrupt people like Putin.

 Now we're going to make them rich again.

-It really is it's mindless insanity to me.
+It really is, it's mindless insanity to me.

 Indeed.